abseil/abseil.github.io/resources/swe-book.md

 codebase sustainable and healthy.
 (These practices are paramount for common infrastructural code such as Abseil.)

-We are happy to announce that we are providing a PDF digital copy of this book free of charge.
+We are happy to announce that we are providing a digital version of this book in HTML free of charge.
 Of course, we encourage you to get yourself a hard copy from O'Reilly if you wish.

 <center>
 <div style="width:50%">